 - Dream.
 You have gifts and talents, abilities you might’ve buried over the years.
 It’s time to begin thinking along these lines: what if?
-What if you write a book?
-Become a triathlete?
-Start a business?
-Go back to school?
-Go back to work?
+What if you wrote that book?
+Became a triathlete?
+Started a business?
+Went back to school?
+Or work?
 You are only limited by your imagination.

 - Practice.
 What can you be doing now to prepare for then?
 You might feel called to write and you know there’s a book in you but this isn’t the right time.
 (There is a perfect season I promise.
 God is all about timing.)
 Write what you can.
 Keep a journal.
 Write a bit everyday.
 Work on your skills, take a class if it’s in the budget.
 Do something to prepare for your future.

 - Don’t neglect your marriage.
 You two likely picked each other before there were children.
 Work on your relationship now to keep things strong when the children move forward into their separate lives.
 You were called as a wife first, second as a mom.
 Illustrate to your children what a healthy, romantic marriage looks like.
 Go on dates.
-Make your husband important in your life because he will still be there when the kiddos are long gone.
+Make your husband important in your life because he will still be there when the kiddos and the legos and the mess are long gone.